semantic-release/semantic-release/README.md

 - `branch`: The branch on which releases should happen.
 Default: `'master'`
 - `dry-run`: Dry-run mode, skipping verifyConditions, publishing and release, printing next version and release notes
 - `debug`: Output debugging information
-- `githubToken`: The token used to authenticate with GitHub.
-Default: `process.env.GH_TOKEN`
-- `githubUrl`: Optional.
-Pass your GitHub Enterprise endpoint.
-- `githubApiPathPrefix`: Optional.
-The path prefix for your GitHub Enterprise API.

 _A few notes on `npm` config_:
 1. The `npm` token can only be defined in the environment as `NPM_TOKEN`, because that’s where `npm` itself is going to read it from.